WorldVistA/VistA/Scripts/PatchSequenceApply.rst

 The above problem is a convergence of the extra dependencies causing a cycle of dependencies.

-Unfortunately, the solutions so far have been to remove available information from the parser's reach.
-Tne solution for the above problem was  to remove the text files, thus removing number information about the builds and eliminating one avenue of dependency information.
+Unfortunately, the solution so far have been to remove available information from the parser's reach.
+Tne solution for the above problem was to remove patches from the most recent spreadsheet.

 .. _some: https://github.com/OSEHRA/VistA/blob/master/Packages/Kernel/Patches/XU_8.0_599/XU_8.0_599.py